 How CSI Use Their Detection Machine

-When there is a need to excavate existing concrete, it is critical to determine first what is in that concrete.
+When there is a need to drill core or cut into concrete, it is critical to determine first what is in that concrete.
+This process is called concrete scanning.
 Equipment that allows conduit and rebar location detection will save time on the job, and, more importantly, can prevent serious injury from any live cables.
 Ground penetrating radar (GPR) plays an important role in mapping the presence of conduit and rebar in and below concrete.

 Conduits And Rebar Location Detection